HarishN99/stocks-analysis/README.md

 The refactored code ran for 0.176 and 0.199 seconds for the years 2017 and 2018 respectively.
 These are evidently lower runtimes when compared to the original code which ran in 0.852 and 0.887 seconds for 2017 and 2018 respectively.
 Therefore, refactoring the script allowed the code to run about 20% faster than the original code.

-The main changes to the original code include adding a tickerindex variable and removing the need for another iterator in the script.
+The main changes to the original code included adding a tickerindex variable and as a result, removing the need for another iterator in the script.
 The original code for the loop changes from this:

 ```
 For j = 2 to RowCount